Court Adjourns Hearing on El-Rufai’s Bail to June

 The judge also added that the matter would be given accelerated hearing.

-El-Rufai is being prosecuted by the Independent Corrupt Practices and Other Related Offences Commission (ICPC) on a nine-count charge bordering on allegations of corruption and abuse of office.
+El-Rufai is being prosecuted by the Independent Corrupt Practices and Other Related Offences Commission (ICPC) on a 9-count charge bordering on allegations of corruption and abuse of office

 Speaking to journalists after the court proceedings, counsel to the former governor, Ukpon Akpan, kicked against the repeated adjournment of the bail hearing, describing it as politically motivated.